NovatecConsulting/novatec-avatar-generator/README.md

-This application is developed on 12.02.2021 as a submission for Hackathon Event.
+This application was developed on 12.02.2021 as a submission for Hackathon Event.
 Contributors: Peter Kutschera, Minh Chi Nguyen.

 # Novatec Avatar Generator Frontend